 The additional $31,385 is a current deduction at your ordinary tax rate.
 You will see why this is important later.
 Assuming a 39.6% tax bracket and ignoring state tax benefits, your tax savings are $12,428.
 And that is only the 5-year portion.
 There are still more benefits from the 7-year reclassified property.

 Here is where it gets really nice.
 Let’s say you owned a commercial or residential rental property for 5 years and want to sell the property next year.
-The IRS says you can go all the way back to the beginning when you bought the property and take all the depreciation you did not claim.
+The IRS says you can go all the way back to the beginning when you bought the property and take all the depreciation you did not claim and deduct it on your current tax return.
 No amended tax returns required.
-Just one form.
+Just one form: Form 3115.

 Who Should Consider Cost Segregation?

 There are a few things to keep in mind with cost segregation.
 First, you need to have a tax liability for it to work properly.
 The higher your tax bracket, the better it works.